 -->

-Can You Grow Aloe Vera From Cuttings | Rooting Aloe Vera Cuttings In Soil
+Growing Aloe Vera From Cuttings | Propagate Aloe Vera Cuttings In Soil

-You can grow an aloe Vera plant from a cutting.
+You can propagate an aloe Vera plant from a cutting.
 Aloe Vera can be grown from a cutting or a broken stem without roots, if you follow the right procedure.
 It is pointed out that the following step by step instructions are for growing aloe Vera from stem cuttings, and not from leaf cuttings.
 Following the procedure you should be able to regrow, revive and repot aloe Vera plant without roots or save an aloe Vera plant whose roots broke off.

 Although it is possible to grow an aloe Vera plant from a leaf cutting, but the cutting may rot before it can take root due to lot of moisture it contains.
 (Aloe Vera plant care indoor and outdoors)